#801 Welcome to Ormsby Street

 The fragments and anecdotes still arrive.
 As Alice Munro put it, “We can’t resist this rifling around in the past, sifting the untrustworthy evidence, linking any stray names and questionable dates and anecdotes together, hanging onto threads, insisting on being joined to dead people and therefore to life” (The View from Castle Rock, 2006).

 But instead of just two people talking and sharing stories, the conversation now involves hundreds of contributors and thousands of readers.
-Over 800 people have now book reviews, memoirs, and essays to this online journal named for a great communicator about British Columbia.
+Over 800 people have now provided book reviews, memoirs, and essays to this online journal named for a great communicator about British Columbia.
+Thank you!

-Richard Somerset Mackie started The Ormsby Review with Alan Twigg in September 2016, after working at the journal BC Studies as Associate Editor and Book Reviews Editor.
-He has an Honours M.A. in mediaeval and modern history from the University of St. Andrews, Scotland.
-He lives in East Vancouver.
+Richard Somerset Mackie started The Ormsby Review with Alan Twigg in September 2016, after working for five years at the journal BC Studies as Associate Editor and Book Reviews Editor.
+Until 2019 The Ormsby Review was part of Twigg’s BC Bookworld; it is now fully independent.
+Richard Mackie, who has an Honours M.A. in mediaeval and modern history from the University of St. Andrews, Scotland, lives in East Vancouver.

 Alison Prentice, “Bluestockings, Feminists, or Women Workers?
 A Preliminary Look at Women’s Early Employment at the University of Toronto,” Journal of the Canadian Historical Association (1991), pp. 231-258.
 The washroom quote is at p.
 258.